Medicare Prescription Drug Coverage

-While Medicare prescription drug coverage is only available through private health insurers, there are two ways you can receive your coverage:
+While Part D prescription drug coverage is only available through private health insurers, there are two ways you can receive your coverage:

 - A stand-alone Medicare Prescription Drug Plan

 - A Medicare Advantage (Part C) plan with prescription drug coverage included

-If you have original Medicare and don’t want to switch to a Medicare Advantage plan, then you’ll need to enroll in a stand-alone PDP to avoid a late enrollment penalty (unless you have creditable coverage or are receiving Extra Help).
+If you have original Medicare and don’t want to switch to a Medicare Advantage plan, then you’ll need to enroll in a stand-alone plan to avoid a late enrollment penalty (unless you have creditable coverage or are receiving Extra Help).
 While many Medicare Advantage plans offer prescription drug coverage as part of the plan, there are some that don’t.
-If you have a Medicare Advantage plan that doesn’t offer drug coverage, you’ll need to find a stand-alone PDP.
+If you have a Medicare Advantage plan that doesn’t offer drug coverage, you’ll need to add a stand-alone plan.

 Things to Consider when Choosing a Prescription Drug Plan

 While price is always important, it’s not the only thing to consider when shopping for a prescription drug plan.
 You’ll want to keep these other issues in mind when making a decision:

 Each Medicare Prescription Drug Plan has its own formulary, which is a list of the medications the plan covers.
-If one or more of the medications you take is not on a plan’s formulary, you’ll want to look elsewhere or talk to your doctor about alternative medications.
+If one or more of the medications you take is not on a plan’s formulary, you may want to look elsewhere or talk to your doctor about alternative medications.

 Most plans have a network of pharmacies they want you to use in order to get the best prices.
 If you go to a pharmacy that’s not in your plan’s network, you may have to pay more for your prescriptions.
 Make sure your preferred pharmacy is in your plan’s network.

-Many prescription drug plans can give you a lower price if you have your medicine sent to you by mail.
+Many prescription drug plans can offer you a lower price if you get your medicine through a mail-order pharmacy.
 The plan may also require that you get a 3-month supply at a time.
 In most cases, this isn’t a problem, but you may want to check with your doctor to make sure mail order is right for your medicines.